Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency

-Languages and cultures are not monolithic.
-In our study, patient navigators highlighted how dialect differences can cause misunderstandings, even if interpretation is available.
+\paragraph{Linguistic variation.} Languages and cultures are not monolithic.
+In our study, navigators highlighted how dialectal differences can cause misunderstandings, even if interpretation is available.
 Furthermore, individuals from predominantly Spanish-speaking countries did not necessarily speak Spanish.
-Though recent years have seen improvements in the multi-lingual capabilities of the LLMs powering AI~\cite{downey2024targeted, huang2025benchmax}, our findings suggest linguistic variation can go beyond different languages, dialects, or even across families.

-AI systems should prioritize dialect-level adaptation, ensuring that they can flexibly account for regional and cultural nuances.
-Personalization should extend beyond language and into cultural norms, values, and practices~\cite{liu2025culturally}.
-For example, AI systems should acknowledge how cultural beliefs around medicine intersect with biomedical advice.
-AI systems should also capture nonverbal cues in order to fully understand an LEP patient's perspectives, as patients may not always verbalize their thoughts fully or correctly when under pressure or vulnerability in a setting like receiving medical care.
-While data might be sparse to train models to do this effectively for every speaker, vision-language models~\cite{deitke2024molmo} and methods to align models~\cite{shaikh2024show, wu2024aligning} to individual preferences might offer an avenue for chatbots to continually learn vocabulary unique to a patient.

-Previous studies have shown that providers use online questionnaires, cameras, and wearable technology to collect information about their patients' personal values and background, in addition to medical information directly related to their symptoms~\cite{10.1145/3290605.3300700}.
-AI tools have the potential to not only help dynamically collect information about lived experiences and cultural values, but also provide summaries or explanations to providers of different cultures than their patients by, for example, synthesizing multiple channels of data into insights or points of interest.
+Though recent years have seen improvements in the multi-lingual capabilities of LLMs~\cite{downey2024targeted, huang2025benchmax}, our findings suggest AI systems should \textbf{prioritize dialect-level adaptation}, ensuring that they can flexibly account for regional, cultural, and individual nuances~\cite{capdevila2025crossing}.
+However, existing frontier models remain limited in recognizing rich diatopic variability, including in languages like Spanish~\cite{mayor2025s,tellez2023regionalized}, highlighting the need for benchmark datasets that can rigorously evaluate LLM capabilities in understanding and responding to diverse dialects~\cite{martinez2025spanish,grandury2025leaderboard}.
+Personalization here requires systems to align with individual communication preferences, which can be achieved via few-shot learning~\cite{kim-yang-2025-shot} or other alignment methods~\cite{shaikh2024show, wu2024aligning} that offer avenues for AI to continually learn the patient's vocabulary and preferences.